Chris Johnson (presenter)

 Christopher David Johnson (often credited as Chris "Yonko" Johnson) (born 25 January 1991) is a British television presenter and actor.
 He began presenting on the CBBC Channel in January 2010, and continued until April 2016.
 His first television appearance was for BBC Three, introducing Family Guy.
 Chris also makes content on YouTube under the user name OfficialCDJ.

 He voiced Dennis the Menace for the 2013 series Dennis the Menace and Gnasher.

-Johnson also has a podcast which he co-hosts called BigDamnCast.
-He also started up a podcast called Out of the Broom Cupboard (OOTBC for short) where he talks to previous and current presenters, actors, voice actors, puppeteers and more about their careers in and around CBBC.
-The name Out of the Broom Cupboard refers to the original CBBC Office, called The Broom Cupboard, due to the size of the space seen onscreen.

 Early life

 He attended Moorside High School in Swinton from 2002 to 2007 where he performed in a number of school musical productions.
 He then attended Pendleton College from 2007 to 2009, studying Performing Arts and Film Studies.
 Whilst there, Chris played a part in several shows, taking on the title role in an adaptation of The Picture of Dorian Gray as one example, as well as being involved in the college's first comedy review show.
 Adaptations of his YouTube sketches appeared in the review as video gags.

 In the summer of 2007, he took part in the 'League of Locals' event, a live sketch show organised by the members of The League of Gentlemens then-official website, This Is A Local Shop.

-From early 2008 to the end of 2009, Chris was the co-presenter of The Lewis Ryan Show on Salford City Radio.
-In August 2011 he made a return to the show, appearing most Saturdays and occasionally hosting the show himself when Lewis was unavailable.
-The duo retired the show in October 2013, preferring to concentrate more on their podcast work.